 MLMs are increasingly being viewed as commercial cults.
-The adherents are targeted and subjected to a series of subtle mind control techniques to remove their self control and make them obedient, even in the face of their own financial and social destruction.
+The adherents are targeted and subjected to a series of subtle mind control techniques to remove their self-control and make them obedient, even in the face of their own financial and social destruction.
 Steve Hassan’s website looks at the issue.
 The above issue of Law of Attraction has a large part to play.

 Below are some characteristics of cult members.

-- They use thought stopping techniques to distract themselves from the truth of their situation.
+- They use thought-stopping techniques to distract themselves from the truth of their situation.
 They are unable to critically analyse what they are involved in and will not engage in discussions about it.
 They will deflect, or avoid any such discussion.

 - People in cults become isolated from their support structure and become dependent on their cult.
 In MLMs we see people blocking and unfriending, physically avoiding worried family and friends.
-I have heard of family members becoming estranged because of MLM membership.
+I have heard of family members become estranged because of MLM membership.

 - In cults, love is conditional.
-Members only receive attention and support as long as they are being loyal and doing as they are told.
+Members-only receive attention and support as long as they are being loyal and doing as they are told.
 In MLM love bombing is very common.
 Lots of attention is lavished on the new recruit and then this becomes dependent on how much money they are bringing to the upline.

 - Cult members believe in an ideal or Utopian future and their way is the best way.
-Quite often in MLM the business model is touted as the future.
+Quite often in MLM, the business model is touted as the future.
 The current system of bosses and employees is sneered upon and people with jobs are seen as stupid.

 - Cult members are suspicious of critics and their perceived enemies.
 They believe that people who leave their group are bad.
 I have been accused of being a bitter and twisted, failed ex MLMer by people in MLMs.
-They cannot perceive of an interested critic who is concerned about what they are involved in.
+They cannot perceive an interested critic who is concerned about what they are involved in.
 It must be an evil person trying to destroy their beloved company.